 "You know you can't," Adami replied.
 "You've nothing to wear, and if the Klingon finds out, he'll kill us all."

-Jadzia thought that if the Klingon was that mean she definitly did not want to marry him, but since there was nothing she could do about it, she saw her step-family off in the huff.
+Jadzia thought that if the Klingon was that mean she definitly did not want to marry him, but since she couldn't do anything about that at the moment, she saw her step-family off in the huff.
 Then she did her usual tricks and sat down in the cinders.
-She was just falling asleep when a voice said, "Oh, don't do that.
+She was just falling asleep when a voice said, "Oh, don't stay there.
 You'll make my job much harder."
 She looked up.

 Standing there was a Ferengi in a tuxedo and plently of sparkling jewels.
 "Oh, hello," she said.
 "And what is your name?"

 "I'm Quark, and I somehow got stuck being your fairy-Ferengi.
 I'm going to have to give you stuff for free!"
 He shuddered.
 "Though I have to admit, such a pretty girl I might not mind that much."

 His leering on this last sentence was a little disturbing, but Jadzia was too practical to make a fuss over it.
 "So will you give me stuff to get me to ball?
 I certainly can't go as I am now."

 Quark nodded.
 "Okay, you'll first need a coach.
 I don't suppose you have any pumpkins?"

 "Well", said Jadzia, "we do have some Tellerian pumpkins out back."